Name | Waste Action Plan for a Circular Economy, As Part of The Single Use Plastics Directive (2021) |

 In November 2021, the Minister for Environment, Climate and Communications signed legislative regulations to introduce the deposit return scheme in Ireland on February 1, 2024.
 Deposit Scheme Ireland CLG (DRSI CLG), known as Re-turn, will manage the DRS as the system administrator.
 Under the Single Use Plastics Directive, Ireland has a redemption rate goal of 77% by 2025 and 90% in 2029.

 The deposit can be redeemed by consumers or donated to charity.
 Consumers who deposit their containers by Reverse Vending Machines (RVMs) will receive a voucher to redeem at retail stores.
-Containers must be undamaged to be redeemed.
+Stores under 250 sq. meters are exempt from accepting containers, but must still be registered with Re-turn.

 Footnotes